The Performance Evaluation process focuses on year-round collaboration between leaders and their direct reports with a focus on positive development.

 Performance Management Information Sessions

 We’re here to support you and to help answer questions related to the FY24 annual performance evaluation process.
-Come learn, ask questions and experience the continuous cycle of performance management that culminates in the annual evaluation.
+Come learn, ask questions, and experience the continuous cycle of performance management that culminates in the annual evaluation.
 Attendees will learn how to leverage Cornerstone to complete performance-related tasks and ask questions about the annual evaluation process.
-Register to attend.

 Cornerstone Office Hours

 These “drop in” style sessions will be available for Leaders and employees to ask questions about Cornerstone system functionalities as they relate to Performance.
 Presenters will show step-by-step demonstrations within Cornerstone to answer questions.
-Attendance for the entire hour is not required.
+Attendance for the entire session is not required.
+Session times may vary. **Zoom links coming soon**

 Cornerstone Videos